 4.10.1 Art, Craft and Design

-- a) Works with a local connection (through artist, maker, collector or subject) which is judged to have intrinsic historical or artistic worth and relevance.
-Priority will be given to improving the representation of work by female or ethnic minority artists who reflect the diverse communities in the city. - b) Works by German Expressionist artists because the collection in Leicester is of national importance. - c) Works associated with Ernest Gimson and his circle, Leicester-born silversmith John Paul Cooper, and the Dryad Handicrafts Company.
+- b) Works by German Expressionist artists because the collection in Leicester is of national importance. - c) Works associated with Ernest Gimson and his circle, Leicester-born silversmith John Paul Cooper, and the Dryad Handicrafts Company.

 4.10.2.
 Biology